 9. Mary Fields

 Known as Stagecoach Mary, Mary Fields was one of the toughest and bravest women in American history.
 Fields was born into slavery around 1832 and freed after the Civil war.
 She would go on to work at convents in Ohio and Montana, where she ran a tight ship and became notorious for drinking, smoking, and toting guns.
 In 1895, she became the first African-American female star route mail carrier, delivering mail by stagecoach.
-Fields earned the nicknamed "Stagecoach Mary" for her speed of delivery and reliability.
+Fields earned the nickname "Stagecoach Mary" for her speed of delivery and reliability.
 She was also known for being fearless in the face of stagecoach thieves and is rumored to have fought off a pack of wild wolves with a rifle.
 Badass.

 10. Rose Dunn